joetanx/mslab/entra/flows/client-credentials.md

 ## 3. Access target resource with access token

-Azure resources expect access token in the `Authorization` header in the format of: `Bearer: <access-token-jwt>`
+The access token is sent in the `Authorization` header in the format of: `Bearer: <access-token-jwt>`

 Prepare the request header: